 Transportation planning within Prescott is integrated into the City's capital improvement budget and is coordinated with both land use planning and development review.
 Transportation needs are a required component in Specific Area Plans (SAPs) where Transportation Services and the Police Department examine traffic calming approaches to provide neighborhood safety and emphasize traffic enforcement.
+Further, the City's Pedestrian Bicycle and Traffic Advisory Committee (PBTAC) is often a first step to review community transportation and safety issues.
+PBTAC is an active participant in traffic, including pedestrian and bicycle infrastructure, as well as a stakeholder in cooperative efforts with other entities.

 Retrofitting existing roadways with improvements is an important part of transportation planning, requiring careful consideration of the potential impacts on neighborhoods and linkages to wildlife corridors.
 Large future development plans are also reviewed to ensure the roadway network and proposed connections are considered in the Regional Transportation Plan (RTP) and other planning studies.
 The RTP and other development plans are included in this section.